 Distraction toys to help separation anxiety in Jack Russells

 Another way to decrease separation anxiety is to introduce new toys.
 They can help to stimulate their minds, distract them from you and teach them to occupy themselves independently.
-Dog Chews sell Kong’s, distracting lick mats and puzzle toys that will keep your pooch amused for hours.
+Your Dogs Club sell Kong’s, distracting lick mats and puzzle toys that will keep your pooch amused for hours.

 You can also get a dog sitter to reduce the amount of time your Jack Russell is home alone.
 Find a dog walker near you on Bark.